 y-axis.
 The point of intersection of the two axes is known as the

-(0, 0).
+origin.
+The coordinate of the origin will always be $(0, 0)$.
 The numbers along the axes are used to locate points in the plane.
 The point at which a graph intersects the x-axis is known as the

 x - intercept and the point of intersection with the y-axis is known as the